-To print formatted output to a window • Using the command line, enter: Expression Fprintf Enter the number of the user-defined window, the format string (enclosed in quotes), and the arguments; then, press the < Return> key.
+Enter the number of the user-defined window, the format string (enclosed in quotes), and the arguments; then, press the <return></return> key.
 The formatted output is written to the user-defined window.
 This command is similar to the C fprintf function.
 The debugger associates the log file window (window no. 28) with a log (.com) file so that you can write output to that window using the Expression Fprintf command.
 This window is not displayed.
 It is used only for writing to a command file.
 The debugger associates the journal file window (window no. 29) with a journal file so that it can write journal window output to the journal (.jou) file.
 Additional output may be written to the journal file by writing to window 29.
-Examples To print the value of var to user window 57 as a single character: E xpression F printf 57,"%c",var To print the string in double quotes to user window 57 followed by the floating point value of 'temperature' with a precision of 2: E xpression F printf 57,"The value of 'temperature' is: $.2f n$,temperature
+Examples To print the value of var to user window 57 as a single character: E xpression F printf 57, "%c", var To print a string in double quotes to user window 57 followed by the floating point value of 'float_temp' with a precision of 2: E xpression F printf 57,"The value of 'float_temp' is: $.2f n$ ",float_temp